 The people on the ground had no warning that they were about to be doused with jet fuel.
 All they could do was react when they realized what had happened.
 By then the damage was done.
 Now, they must wait and hope that their exposure does not have consequences for them.
 Unfortunately, the health effects likely won’t be immediately obvious and may take a long time to develop.

-“California law does not recognize a cause of action for medical monitoring,” says Timothy Loranger, aviation attorney, and partner at Baum Hedlund Aristei & Goldman.
+“California law does not recognize a cause of action for medical monitoring,” says Timothy Loranger, aviation attorney, and shareholder at Baum Hedlund Aristei & Goldman.
 “It would be appropriate, however, if Delta stepped up to its moral responsibility by maintaining a fund for medical monitoring of anyone who was exposed and has reason to be concerned about the health effects. ”

 If you or a family member was exposed to the Delta Flight 89 jet fuel, we encourage you to speak with one of our highly skilled aviation attorneys to discuss your options.
 Our team is available for a no-obligation consultation to answer your questions and advise you of your rights.